 The Reverend James R. Parnell was appointed pastor of All Saints Orthodox Church on November 1, 2013.
 Father James was formerly attached to Holy Trinity Orthodox Church in New Britain, Connecticut while serving as a supply priest for the Diocese of New England.

 A native Arkansan, Father James was born and raised in Little Rock in a devout Southern Baptist home.
 He joined the Army shortly after the attacks on September 11, 2001 and began training as an Arabic linguist.
 He met his wife, Holly (also an Army Veteran), while studying at the Defense Language Institute in Monterey, California.
-Father James and Matushka Holly (Andres) were married in 2007 and have four children: Samuel (b.
+Father James and Matushka Holly (Andres) were married in 2007 and have five children: Samuel (b.
 2009), Ariane (b.
 2011), Eleanor (b.
-2013), and Sean (b.
-2015).
+2013), Sean (b.
+2015), and Ingrid (b.
+2018).

 Father James was stationed at Fort Campbell, KY and deployed twice to Iraq while Matushka Holly was stationed in Germany.
 After finding a small book of sayings by St. Isaac of Syria in a desert chapel in 2005, his studies began to point him towards Orthodox Christianity as the authentic Christian tradition: the One, Holy, Catholic, and Apostolic Church, as presented by Christ to the Apostles and through them to the early Church.
 While serving in Iraq in 2007 as an Arabic translator, Father James experienced a definite call to continue his service in the military, but in a different role: as a military chaplain.
 After a long and prayerful journey, Father James entered the Orthodox Church at the Protection of the Holy Virgin Mary Orthodox Church in Clarksville, Tennessee, along with his wife and son in 2010.